 One of the most important steps in the design process of any shoreline structure is the building application process.
 Many government agencies may have to approve your structure before building begins.
 This process can differ depending on the type and size of the structure, regional jurisdiction and sensitivity and uniqueness of your shoreline and aquatic environment.

 The first step is determining if your planned dock or boathouse will require approval from the Ministry of Natural Resources and/or Fisheries and Oceans Canada.
-The factsheet Fish Habitat and Docks, Boathouses and Boat Launches lists which types and sizes of docks and boathouses will require a work permit.
-It also outlines some best management practices that should be followed if your project does not require a permit.
+The Work Permits section of the MNR website is a good place to start.

 If your planned structure requires a work permit, the next step is to contact your local Area Municipal office and follow the directions recommended by their building department.
 It is important to note that the Trent-Severn Waterway (including the Severn River) are under federal jurisdiction.
 In this case, Parks Canada grants approval for in-water and shoreline work in these areas.

 Fisheries and Oceans Canada (DFO) may also have to review your shoreline development application.
 This federal government agency is responsible for administering the Fisheries Act, which regulates the protection of fish habitat and the prevention of pollution in all of Canada, including private property in every province and territory.
 This includes your shoreline environment.
-The Fisheries and Oceans Canada website provides a Working In or Around Water section that outlines what you need to know before you begin any shoreline project.
-It explains the requirements of the Fisheries Act, how it applies to you, what you are required to do, guidelines and factsheets related to each province.
+The Fisheries and Oceans Canada website provides a Projects Near Water section that outlines what you need to know before you begin any shoreline project.
+It also outlines some best management practices that should be followed if your project does not require a permit.

 If your project is located in an area where there are known or presumed occurrences of Threatened or Endangered Species at Risk, the Endangered Species Act may be applicable.
 Depending on the potential impacts of your activities timing restrictions to protect Species at Risk may apply.
 Your local MNR office will be able to provide more information.